Bamwesigye-Calvin-Kiiza/Pneumonia-detection-using-deep-learning/README.md

 ## Getting Started
 To run the project code, follow these steps:

-### Clone this repository to your local machine.
+### i) Clone this repository to your local machine.
-### Install the required dependencies using pip or conda.
+### ii) Install the required dependencies using pip or conda.
-### Download the dataset and place it in the appropriate folder (details provided in the code comments).
+### iii) Download the dataset and place it in the appropriate folder (details provided in the code comments).
-### Execute the Jupyter notebook or Python script to train the model and evaluate its performance.
+### iv) Execute the Jupyter notebook or Python script to train the model and evaluate its performance.

 ## Results
 After training the model, we evaluate its performance on the validation set.
 The results include accuracy to measure the model's effectiveness in detecting pneumonia from chest X-ray images.